 24 He devours the distance with fierceness and rage;

 Nor does he come to a halt because the trumpet has sounded.

 25 At the blast of the trumpet he says, ‘Aha!’

 The thunder of captains and shouting.

-The saddle in this photo does not have much of a slope so you could use the tape measure and touch it to the back of the Pommel but make sure it is mostly level with the cantle.
-Also, make sure that you measure where the seat stitching stops on the Cantle or you have gone too far and measured the seat bigger than it really is.
+The saddle in this photo does not have much of a slope to the Pommel, so you could touch the tape measure to the back of the Pommel if you felt like it for this type of saddle.
+Remember don’t measure past the seat stitching on the Cantle or you have gone too far and measured the seat bigger than it really is.